-- Calvin and Hobbes: Calvin is constantly living in his own world(s), but the use of this trope is actually pretty complicated.
+- One of the foremost elements of Calvin and Hobbes.
+Calvin is constantly living in his own world(s), but the use of this trope is actually pretty complicated.
 In summary, there are a lot of clear-cut fantasy sequences and also a lot of deliberately ambiguous scenes.

 - In the clear-cut cases, Calvin imagines riding dinosaurs or being a heroic space pilot (or an endless number of other things), and it can typically be clearly seen that the real world exists around him as he imagines things.
 Even Hobbes doesn't see these as real.
 For whatever reason, he also almost never appears in them, absolutely never as himself, whereas other characters may appear as aliens or something else.

 - But then there are the events where Hobbes is present as a real if somewhat anthropomorphic tiger, and these also involve fantastic things like time travel or aliens.
 Hobbes turns into a toy tiger when adults or even other children are present, but by Word of God (in the anniversary book) neither the idea that Hobbes is Calvin's imagination or that he's real is more true than the other.

 - Sometimes others also can't see things that are real to Calvin and Hobbes, such as Calvin having turned into an owl, but usually these are also left ambiguous, like Calvin's clones of himself just never happening to show themselves to his parents more than one at a time, or the question of how Calvin managed to tie himself to a chair if Hobbes didn't do it.

 - Chapter 4 of Peter Parker's Field Trip (Of course it's to Stark Industries) is full of hypothetical, blatantly false events playing out how Peter would like to have happened, then cutting to what actually happens.